MindscapeHQ/raygun4cfml/README.md

 (2) If you are using the ACF Administrator setting: "Prefix serialized JSON with..." with anything else but the default prefix of `//`, the library will not work.

 (3) Version 1.1.0 and newer will not work on Adobe ColdFusion 8 and most likely not on Railo 3 (the latter not tested).

+(4) On newer Java versions (>11), there is no default access to Java Memory Management unless you add the following argument to your JVM configuration: `--add-opens java.management/sun.management=ALL-UNNAMED`

 ## How to contribute